Hamida Barmaki: Death and commemoration

 The AIHRC organized an impressive mourning ceremony on 1 February 2011.
 Immediately after her death, Hamida Barmaki began to be remembered as a "shahid" ("martyr").
 However, there were also voices speaking out against the use of this term which is likewise employed by terrorist organisations and does not reflect the peaceful and tolerant character of Hamida Barmaki.
-The discussion over her commemoration solidifies her as a symbol figure in Afghanistan.
+The discussion over her commemoration solidifies her as a symbolic figure in Afghanistan.

 Plans made by academic friends to establish a memorial site on the campus of Kabul University and a modern law library named after her at the Faculty of Law and Political Sciences were blocked by university officials despite the fact that the German government had offered the necessary funding.
 The Max Planck Institute donated a painted portrait that had already been produced for the library to the AIHRC.
 A request to name the roundabout in front of the Finest supermarket after her is pending with the President of Afghanistan.

 Some of Hamida Barmaki's closest colleagues established the Hamida Barmaki Organization for the Rule of Law (HBORL) in Kabul.
 This non-governmental and non-profit organization was named after her in honor of her tremendous commitment to strengthening the rule of law and human rights in Afghanistan.
 Moreover, the Max Planck Foundation for International Peace and Rule of Law named an academic program after her and offers "Hamida Barmaki Ph.D.
 Scholarships" to Afghan jurists and particularly law lecturers.
 Until 2016, the Hamida Barmaki Organization and the Max Planck Foundation worked closely together.

 Leicester University (UK) and Graz University (Austria) organized events to remember Professor Barmaki's engagement in the areas of rule of law and human rights.

 Her sister, poet Abeda Sakhi, wrote "The Garden" in her memory.